yuankunzhang/charming/README.md

 $ cargo add charming
 ```

-Refer to the documentation of the `Chart` struct for how to create a chart with various components.
+Refer to the documentation of the [`Chart`](https://docs.rs/charming/latest/charming/struct.Chart.html) struct for how to create a chart with various components.

 Once you create a chart, you can render it into various format.
 Charming provides three types of renderers:

 - **HTML renderer**: `HtmlRenderer` renders a chart into an HTML fragments and offloads the actual rendering to user's web browser for an interactive, seamless experience.
 This renderer is useful when you want to render a chart on the client side, e.g., in a web application.
 - **Image renderer**: `ImageRenderer` renders a chart into an image file.
 This renderer makes use of an embed [deno_core](https://github.com/denoland/deno_core) engine to execute the JavaScript code of Echarts and generate an image file.
 This renderer is disabled by default, and you need to enable the `ssr` (Server-Side Rendering) feature to use it.
 - **WASM renderer**: `WasmRenderer` renders a chart in a WebAssembly runtime.
-This renderer is disabled by default, and you need to enable the `wasm` feature to use it.
-Note that the `wasm` feature and `ssr` feature are mutually exclusive.
+This renderer is disabled by default, and you need to enable the `wasm` feature to use it. **Note that the `wasm` feature and `ssr` feature are mutually exclusive**.

 Here is an example of drawing a simple pie chart into an SVG file: